unknowncoder05/DynamicCloudArquitect/docs/ON_DEMAND_BACKEND.md

 ## Overview

-{{app_name}} uses an **autonomous on-demand backend system** for cost optimization in production.
+dynamiccloudarchitect uses an **autonomous on-demand backend system** for cost optimization in production.
 The backend automatically starts when needed and shuts down when idle, reducing AWS costs by up to 95% compared to always-on infrastructure.

 **Key Features:**
 - ✅ **Zero configuration** - Works automatically based on environment variables